garrandall/popular-music-data/tracks/clap-back-ja-rule.md

  It's not a game no mo'
  Queens in this motherfucker
  You know
- All my Jersey niggaz, all my Boston niggaz
+ All my Jersey niggas, all my Boston niggas
- All my Brooklyn niggaz, Brooklyn sir what up!
+ All my Brooklyn niggas, Brooklyn sir what up!
  Haha, yeah, holla at me man